sass/sass-spec/README.md

 [implementation-specific expectations]: #implementation-specific-expectations

-Any option can also be applied to all future occurences of that type of failure by adding `!` after it.
+Any option can also be applied to all future occurrences of that type of failure by adding `!` after it.
 For example, if you want to mark *all* failing specs as `:todo` for the current implementation you'd type `I!`.